 The HNC began serving clients on-site on December 3, 2019.
-The site's standard operating schedule was Monday through Friday from 7 a.m. to 7 p.m. and Saturday and Sunday from 8 a.m. to 12 p.m.
-However, on April 2, 2020, the Housing Commission approved a modified schedule and operating procedure, proposed by Family Health Centers in response to the COVID-19 pandemic, which reduced operating hours to Monday through Friday from 8 a.m. - 5 p.m.
+The site's standard operating schedule is Monday through Friday from 7 a.m. to 7 p.m. and Saturday and Sunday from 8 a.m. to 12 p.m.
+However, on April 2, 2020 the Housing Commission approved a modified schedule and operating procedure, proposed by Family Health Centers in response to the COVID-19 pandemic, which reduced operating hours to Monday through Friday from 8 a.m. - 5 p.m.

-In addition to modifying the program's operating schedule, Family Health Centers implemented a number of measures to minimize the potential for transmission of COVID-19 among program participants and HNC staff while continuing to maximize access to program services.
+In addition to modifying the program's operating schedule, Family Health Centers implemented a number of measures in April to minimize the potential for transmission of COVID-19 among program participants and HNC staff while continuing to maximize access to program services.
+These measures remained in place in May 2020 to continue ensuring the safety of those providing services at the HNC as well as those receiving services.

-Measures taken in April included (but were not limited to):
+Measures taken in April and May included (but were not limited to):

-- Restricting access to the program site to staff only and temporarily halting the on-site presence of all but two service provider partners (while still facilitating referrals of participants to providers); - Screening all clients upon entry to the site for symptoms of COVID-19 and referring symptomatic clients to appropriate medical care; - Ensuring appropriate use of Personal Protective Equipment for staff and program participants; - Ensuring social distancing guidelines were complied with during any in-person interactions; - Converting in-person interactions between HNC staff and program participants to telephone encounters when possible and providing participants access to an on-site phone in the lobby of the site to facilitate telephone encounters; and - Working with the County of San Diego to distribute information and hygiene kits to HNC participants and unsheltered clients residing near the HNC program site.
+- Restricting access to the program site to staff only and temporarily halting the on-site presence of most service provider partners (while still facilitating referrals of participants to providers); - Screening all clients upon entry to the site for symptoms of COVID-19 and referring symptomatic clients to appropriate medical care; - Ensuring appropriate use of Personal Protective Equipment for staff and program participants; - Ensuring social distancing guidelines were complied with during any in-person interactions; - Converting in-person interactions between HNC staff and program participants to telephone encounters when possible and providing participants access to an on-site phone in the lobby of the site to facilitate telephone encounters; - Working with the County of San Diego to distribute information and hygiene kits to HNC participants and unsheltered clients residing near the HNC program site.

-While service delivery was significantly impacted by the pandemic, the HNC continued to serve participants during the reporting month.
-During April 2020, 314 persons were actively enrolled in HNC on-site services.
-2 A total of 284 persons, 90 percent of those actively enrolled, have been connected to a Housing Navigator.
-Thirty persons were still actively enrolled but have not yet been connected to a Housing Navigator.
-Persons not yet connected to a Housing Navigator accessed the site to learn more about services provided, seek information about specific partners or referrals available, or inquire about other basic services provided.
-The intention of the program is to continue to engage persons accessing the site until they are willing to connect with Housing Navigation and Case Management services.
+While service delivery was significantly impacted by the pandemic, the HNC continued to serve participants during both April and May 2020.
+During May 2020, 329 persons were actively enrolled in HNC on-site services.
+2 A total of 297 persons, 90 percent of those actively enrolled, have been connected to a Housing Navigator.
+Thirty-two persons were still actively enrolled but have not yet been connected to a Housing Navigator.
+Persons not yet connected to a Housing Navigator accessed the site to learn more about services provided, seek information about specific partners or referrals available or inquire about other basic services provided but have not yet engaged with a Housing Navigator.
+The intention of the program is to continue to engage persons accessing the site until they are willing to engage in Housing Navigation and Case Management services.

-The following table summarizes data on services provided during April 2020.
+The following table summarizes data on services provided during May 2020.